Funeral Arrangements – some ideas.

 - Notify any relatives who will take part in planning the funeral and agree a time to meet with the funeral director to finalise the plans.

 - Who will deal with the funeral expenses if there are no prepaid funeral arrangements?
 The executor of the estate usually handles this.
 The funeral director will almost certainly require someone to accept the liability.
 Our Guide tells you how to avoid having to pay out personally in most cases.

 - Gather the information you will need for the completion of the death certificate.
 Many of the Registrars contact details are listed above under “Register a Death”

-The funeral director will take you through the much of the planning process.
+The undertaker will take you through much of the final planning process.
 This checklist should help with the funeral arrangements.